 Sweaters are prime candidates for turning into totes: The knitted yarn can stretch to accommodate whatever load you’re carrying.
 If you have any oversized '80s numbers that you’ve been holding onto, you’ll score enough material for at least two totes.

 Providing just a hint of transition-weather warmth and a lot of style, a scarf necklace is deceptively easy to make.
 (Even if we’ve seen them priced as high as $200.)
 Just cut a tee into strips, stretch, then knot the spaghetti-like ropes together.
 The more you add, the thicker your necklace.

-Learn how to make a knotted scarf necklace out of T-shirts from Craft Lab.
+Learn how to make a knotted scarf necklace out of T-shirts from The Hannah Conrad.
 (Scroll down for the step-by-step.)